qianyeyue/ICM-2026-D-Meritorious-Winner-Model/README.md

 in Task 1.
 The other task folders add roster input, expansion shocks, ticket pricing, and injury risk.

-The repo does not include the contest submission, prompt files, raw third-party data, or local working notes.

 ## Layout

 ```text